 Manganese can be disturbed when the flow (speed) of water in the pipe is increased.
 This increase can be due to a water main break, a shutdown for maintenance, a large demand on the water supply due to a fire or high water demand due to warm or hot weather.

 What can Council do?

-Council flushes water mains as a maintenance measure to reduce the incidence of discoloured water, especially during summer, however it is impossible to predict where discoloured water will occur.
+Council flushes water mains as a maintenance measure to reduce the incidence of discoloured water, especially during summer, however it is not possible to predict where discoloured water will occur.
 Also, as Council is keen to conserve water and not be wasteful, flushing is limited to essential cases.
-Current technology is also limited in its ability to remove the manganese from the water supply system, however improvements are constantly being made, and when a suitable solution is available, it will be used as Council is keen to minimise this problem.
+Current technology is also limited in its ability to remove the manganese from the water supply system, however improvements are constantly being made, and when a suitable solution is available, it will be adopted as Council is keen to minimise this problem.